1. Uvik Software — for senior Python engineers embedded for production RAG

 | Cons |

-Clutch profile aggregates 27 verified reviews at 5.0/5.
-Reviewer themes that recur across engagements: engineers behave as full team members rather than external vendors, first production pull requests typically land inside 48 hours, communication runs through the client's existing tools (Asana, Slack, Jira) without friction, and the senior-only staffing promise holds up under scrutiny.
-Named client testimonials include Eric Stone (CTO, Community Connect Labs), Danny Tijerina (COO, VantagePoint), and James Sim (CEO, Drakontas LLC).
+Clutch profile aggregates 31 verified reviews at 5.0/5.
+Reviewer titles include a CTO, a President & Co-Founder, a CEO, a VP of IT Services, and a COO.
+Recurring themes: engineers behave as full team members rather than external vendors, communication runs through the client's existing tools (Asana, Slack, Jira) without friction, and the senior-only staffing promise holds up under scrutiny.
+A G2 profile additionally shows 5.0/9 (per G2; verify live).

 2. Vstorm — for boutique AI-Agent and multimodal RAG builds